-The contents of an El block are identified by the format number of the block only.
-The position of the El block in the ADIP Aux Frame is irrelevant for this, so an El block with format number n could be allocated at any position i.
-Therefore drives should always check the format numbers in the El blocks to be sure that the write strategies are correctly interpreted.
+The contents of an El block are identified by the Format number of the block only.
+The position of the El block in the ADIP Aux Frame is irrelevant for this, so an El block with Format number n could be allocated at any position i.
+Therefore drives should always check the Format numbers in the El blocks to be sure that the write strategies are correctly interpreted.

-Bytes $(65 + i \times 32)$ to $(95 + i \times 32)$
+Bytes (65 + $i \times 32$) to (95 + $i \times 32$)

-Each parameter set defined for these bytes shall be identified by a unique format number.
+Each parameter set defined for these bytes shall be identified by a unique Format number.

-Bytes 248 to 255 - Reserved for use in the Control Data Zone - All (00)
+Bytes 248 to 255 - Reserved for use in the Control Data Zone

-These bytes can not be copied to the Control Data Zone and shall therefore not be used and be set to (00).
+These bytes shall be set to (00).